.ai: Valuation

 Domains cost depends on the registrar, with yearly fees ranging from US$140 (the base fee, as established by Anguilla) to $200.
 As of July 2025, the highest-valued .ai domain is an undisclosed one sold on 8 November 2023, on Escrow.com, for —months after an initial sale to the same buyer.
 Among the publicly disclosed ones, the most valued, fin.ai, was sold for in March 2025.

 On 16 December 2017, the .ai registry started supporting the Extensible Provisioning Protocol (EPP) and migrated all of its domains onto an EPP system.
 Consequently, many registrars are allowed to sell .ai domains.
-Since that date, the .ai ccTLD has also been popular with artificial intelligence companies and organizations.
+Since that date, the .ai ccTLD has also been popular with artificial intelligence companies and organisations.
 Though such trends are primarily seen among new AI based companies or startups, many established AI and Tech companies preferred not to opt for .ai domains.
 For example, DeepMind has its domain retained at .com; Meta has redirected its facebook.ai domain to ai.meta.com.